csteamengine/RPi-Quadcopter/README.md

 Essentially this script maps out the motors duty cycle range by plugging numbers in from 0 to 20.
 I found that my motors wouldnt start until the duty cycle was around 3, and it would cut off at anything above 13.
 Although this range seems small, this is plenty of room to work with.
 I simply rewrote the QuadControl to a scale more suitable.
 After doing this, the motors seemed to work well.

 From here I went on to build the copter out of K'NEX.
 It has a octagonal central tower that is two platforms high.
 From there it has 4 arms with reinforcment truss's underneath.
 All of this is resting on 8 landing gear each extending from a side of the arms.
+I strapped the Pi onto the top, the Myo inbetween the two platfroms, and the batteries on a small shelf like roof above the Pi.
+From there I had the ESC's tied midway down the arms and the motors obviously on the end of each arm.